TheMoirs/BTM/replit.md

   - "Add New Team" button appears to add teams inline during edit
   - New teams can be removed before saving
   - Single "Save All" button saves all changes at once
-  - Validates all required fields (name, captain name, phone, email)
+  - Validates all required fields (name, captain name, phone)
   - Partial save support: successful teams are saved even if some fail validation
   - Individual edit buttons hidden during Edit All mode
   - New teams highlighted with subtle background color